 Likewise it is nothing extraordinary for Jules to find the phone book in washing machine or shoes in the fridge, or pencils planted like seedlings in a pot of fresh compost.

-And like Alice walking on eggshells to avoid setting off one of the Queen of Heart’s spectacular tantrums, Jules has had to school herself into not batting an eyelid at the strange things her mother does.
-Because confronting Máire with the weirdness of her own behaviour only makes her the more agitated and a doubly agitated Máire is twice as hard to deal with.
+And like Alice walking on eggshells to avoid setting off one of the Queen of Heart’s legendary tantrums, Jules has had to school herself into not batting an eyelid at the strange things her mother does.
+Because confronting Máire with the weirdness of her own behaviour only makes her more agitated and that makes her twice as hard to deal with.

 Follow Jules down the rabbit hole on a journey that is at once fantastic and heartbreakingly real.